 - - All manner of deformed and sickly humans (and other species) can be found in Cigotuvi's Fleshworks.

 p Wizard - These eccentric magic-users possess an eclectic spell-set replete with dangerous conjurations and enchantments.

 p Necromancer - Akin to the wizard, but with a focus on death magic.
 Generally come with an undead entourage.

 p Death knight - Warrior-priests of the dark god Yredelemnul who can invoke necromantic powers.
 Often accompanied by several undead thralls.

-p Master elementalist - Exceptional mages which possess spells from all four schools of elemental magic.
+p Master elementalist - Exceptional mages who have mastered spells from all four schools of elemental magic.

 p Hell knight - Powerful warriors that employ the very fires of Hell itself.
 Often found roaming the deeper portions of the Dungeon in groups.

-p Vault guard - Plentiful lumbering oafs with heavy weapons and sturdy armour.
+p Vault guard - Unexciting but durable foot soldiers armed with heavy weapons and sturdy armour.

-p Ironbrand convoker - Guardians that recall and strengthen reinforcements from elsewhere on the floor.
+p Ironbound convoker - Guardians that recall and strengthen reinforcements from elsewhere on the floor.

-p Ironheart preserver - Support units that soak partial damage for their allies, effectively doubling their HP until the preserver dies.
+p Ironbound preserver - Support units that absorb part of the damage inflicted on their allies, effectively doubling their HP until the preserver dies.

 a Servant of whispers - Forsaken monks that have learned to still the air and unleash divine thunder.

 a Ragged hierophant - Mages that maintain and support the Desolation's construct enforcers.

-p Demigod - As half-mortal, one of a demigod's parents is ostensibly of human ilk.
+p Demigod - As a half-mortal, one of a demigod's parents is ostensibly of human ilk.

 p Killer Klown - Pie-throwing fools that are nevertheless found among the guardians of the Realm of Zot.

 @ Jessica - A low-level spellcaster who appears in the very early dungeon, preying on the weak.

 @ Terence - A violent murderer hiding out in the early dungeon, he is most threatening to weak, low-level characters.

-@ Sigmund - An older, more dangerous brother to Edmund, he is the bane of low-level characters.
+@ Sigmund - An older, more dangerous brother to Edmund, his scythe and spells are the bane of low-level characters.

-@ Edmund - A weaker, younger brother to Sigmund who focuses entirely on melee with an enchanted flail.
+@ Edmund - A weaker, younger brother to Sigmund who focuses entirely on melee combat with an enchanted flail.

 @ Eustachio - A mustachioed summoner found early in the game.